DomyrenDev/Domyrendev/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=domyrendev&label=Profile%20views&color=0e75b6&style=flat" alt="domyrendev" /> </p>

+Hi!
+I’m **Domenico Del Prete (or Ren)**, a tech enthusiast with a passion for data science, artificial intelligence, and web design.
+I’m currently taking a course to become a Data Analyst and develop skills in AI.
+At the moment, I’m involved in an exciting project where we analyze Formula 1 data to identify the optimal window for a pit stop, aiming to optimize team strategies.
+In addition to that, I also have experience in web design, creating functional and visually appealing websites with a strong focus on usability and user experience.
+My passion for data analysis, design, and problem-solving drives me to constantly explore new technologies and solutions to apply AI and design in various contexts.
+I’m always looking for new challenges and opportunities to grow professionally!

 - 🧠 I am taking a course in **Data Analysis & AI Development**

 - 🌱 I’m currently learning **Unity, Machine Learning**